MEET OUR PROJECT CO-DIRECTORS & LIAISONS

 Mr. Dave Blaine (Senior Field Supervisor, Social Media & GIS Specialist, Photographer)

 Alson holds a Bachelor’s degree in Natural Resource Management from the University of Belize.
 In 2021, he completed an internship with the Belize Institute of Archaeology (IA), stationed at the Serpon Sugar Mill Archaeological Reserve.
 At Serpon, he was responsible for collecting geospatial data and creating maps for the IA.
-Alson volunteered with SCRAP in 2018 at the Alabama archaeological site, and he enjoys participating in SCRAP’s bi-weekly reading group.
+Alson first joined SCRAP in 2018 as a volunteer at the Alabama archaeological site.

 CURRENT RESEARCH COLLABORATORS/CONSULTANTS

-• Mr. Joshua Arana, Stann Creek House of Culture (Culture)
+- Mr. Joshua Arana, Stann Creek House of Culture (outreach)

 2019